limeandcoconut/react-silver-bullet/readme.md

 ```

 ## TODOS:
-- [ ] Bring in manifest helpers package
 - [ ] Fix the `'unsafe-inline'` in the csp with hashes <br>
 - [ ] Write them tests  <br>
 - [ ] Continuous integration <br>